About This Episode

 Diala Shamas 6:11

-In the U. S., we’ve seen a range of incidents of repression, everything from state repression to private repression.
-So, on the state side, we’re seeing law enforcement, including the FBI, approach people for questioning, so called voluntary interviews.
-The incidents that I’ve heard of are all Palestinians, including people who might have immigration concerns or where they’re leveraging their immigration status to try to get them to speak with them.
+In the US, we’ve seen a range of incidents of repression, everything from state repression to private repression.
+On the state side, we’re seeing law enforcement, including the FBI, approach people for questioning — so-called voluntary interviews.
+The incidents that I’ve heard of are all Palestinians, including people who might have immigration concerns, or where they’re leveraging their immigration status to try to get them to speak with them.

-And then we’ve also seen, and this is what I think we’re seeing a lot of coverage of is the sort of professional consequences.
-We’re seeing the doxing which means the posting of information, private information, identifying information of people who are speaking out in support of Palestinian rights or who are speaking out against the genocide against the Palestinians in Gaza, suffering a range of professional consequences, getting fired from their jobs.
+And then we’ve also seen — and this is what I think we’re seeing a lot of coverage of — the sort of professional consequences.
+We’re seeing the doxxing, which means the posting of private, identifying information of people who are speaking out in support of Palestinian rights or who are speaking out against the genocide against the Palestinians in Gaza, suffering a range of professional consequences, getting fired from their jobs.

-We’ve seen that happen at academic institutions, at hospitals, been in touch with a therapist who’s been fired because they posted something on their social media.
-And that’s really happening at a scale that we don’t even kind of fully grasp yet.
+We’ve seen that happen at academic institutions, at hospitals.
+I’ve been in touch with a therapist who’s been fired because they posted something on their social media.
+And that’s really happening at a scale that we don’t even fully grasp yet.
 I think it’s happening across the country.

-And these same organizations as well as individuals are emailing calling employers and demanding that their employees face consequences.
-As a result of their speech in support of Palestinian life and rights.
-This is all, I mean, the scale of this is still to be seen, but we noticed that some of the most of the targets of a lot of this kind of private doxying and targeting and private repression are not only Palestinians and Arabs and Muslims, but people of color.
+And these same organizations, as well as individuals, are emailing and calling employers and demanding that their employees face consequences as a result of their speech in support of Palestinian life and rights.
+The scale of this is still to be seen, but we noticed that most of the targets of a lot of this kind of private doxxing and targeting and private repression are not only Palestinians and Arabs and Muslims, but people of color.

-The most kind of public example of this is the NYU student, Reina Workman, who is drawn the full force of condemnation from the university as well as public officials and newspapers.
+The most public example of this is the NYU student, Ryna Workman, who has drawn the full force of condemnation from the university as well as public officials and newspapers.
 And I think it’s not a coincidence that the folks who are standing in solidarity with Palestinians are also from marginalized groups themselves and are facing the brunt of this repression.

 Yara Hawari 11:09